reazhaq/c-sharp-experiment/Misc/IfThenElse/Notes.md

 We can make decision table like above using switch statements

+* visitor pattern - printing document using correct printer - more of single responsibility - example: `LetExpertDoTheWork.cs`
-1. state machine - for certain - certain condition object moves from one state to another
+* state machine - for certain - certain condition object moves from one state to another. state machines are everywhere - like ATM machine, elevator, climbing stairs...
+  - like and dislike count
+    - start state
+    - user clicks `like`
+      - if in start-state, increase the like count, move to like-state
+      - if in like-state, decrease the like count, move to start-state
+      - if in dislike-state, decrease the like count, increase dislike count, move to dislike-state
+    - user clicks `dislike` button
+      - if in start-state, increase the dislike count, move to dislike-state
+      - if in like-state, decrease the like count, increase dislike count, move to dislike-state
+      - if in dislike-state, decrease dislike count, move to start-state
+    - like and dislike count goes down only if count is positive
-1. chain of processing - one finishes and passes on to another
+* chain of processing - one finishes and passes on to another. examples like order taken, goes to payment, goes to inventory, goes to shipping, etc. these are best cases for a true distributed (msg base) system for scalability
-1. visitor pattern - shipping based on item size